(All fields required)

 has research interests that include hospitalist workforce issues, identification of best practices and financial sustainability of hospitalist programs, and cost effectiveness.

-Medical Director, Hospital Medicine, Liberty Campus
+Medical Director, Division of Hospital Medicine, Liberty Campus

 Medical Director, Liberty Observation Unit